WAVF: WTZR-FM and WKZQ

 By the late 1980s, it was playing mainstream rock, then active rock in the 1990s and finally alternative rock.
 With this alternative format, WKZQ was a popular radio station both in South Carolina and among alternative rock fans across the country.
 Rolling Stone magazine named it one of the "Top 5 Radio Stations" in America.

 Switching stations

 Because Myrtle Beach is a smaller radio market than Charleston, the decision was made to move WKZQ to a community near Charleston.
 That would allow it to charge more for the commercials it played and enjoy more revenue.

 In September 2008, WKZQ abandoned its historic frequency of 101.7 MHz and migrated to 96.1 MHz in a frequency swap with WAVF.
-WKZQ continues as an alternative rock station serving the Myrtle Beach market from its city of license in Forestbrook, South Carolina.
+WKZQ-FM continues as an alternative rock station serving the Myrtle Beach market from its city of license in Forestbrook, South Carolina.
 WAVF remains an adult hits station, serving the Charleston market from its 101.7 MHz frequency.